botherder/kraken/README.md

 Launching `kraken --daemon` will execute a first scan and then run continuously.
 In *daemon* mode Kraken will monitor any new process creation and scan its binary and memory, as well as check regularly for any new entries registered for autorun.
 Enabling `--daemon` will automatically enable `--report` as well, even when not explicitly specified.

 Enabling the `--debug` will only display all debug log messages, mostly including details on files and processes being scanned.

+Using `--no-autoruns`, `--no-filesystem` or `--no-process` will disable the scanning of autoruns, files stored on disk and running processes respectively.
+Note: these flag do not impact the behavior of kraken when running in daemon mode.

+If the filesystem scanning is enabled, kraken will scan recursively the entire root folder (`/` on \*nix systems and any fixed drive mounted on Windows systems).
+Using `--folder` you can specify a particular folder you want to scan instead.

 ### Configuration